 However, Crowe’s analysis offers better yet, a third way – a time honored window of opportunity the defendants can exploit to end the case early and avoid the severe rigors of a foreign trial.
 US trial lawyers and the courts within which they operate are known to have a proclivity for encouraging any alternative dispute resolution path that brings closure through a pre-trial fair settlement of suits.
 Though this suit has progressed to a point of some disadvantage to the defendants, says Crowe, it’s not too late for them to begin now to seek out plaintiffs’ lawyers and start talking to them.

-It is however my humble opinion that this suit, if real by any circumstance, be pursued to its ultimate conclusion in the categorization of Nigeria as a country in sponsorship and support for internal terrorism, ethnic cleansing and genocide against the south eastern and core southern delta nationalities, probably culminating in a United Nations sanctioned referendum for determination of the sovereignty of the affected regions.
-No third option, window of opportunity, should enable, as Chin Ce had stated, draconian reptilians, reprieved murderers and violent religious extremists posing as security personnel, military commanders, chief security officers or presidents and heads of state, to escape justice from the bestiality of their crimes, directly and indirectly, against any species of humanity upon our planet.
+It is however an opinion that this suit, if real by any circumstance, be pursued to its ultimate conclusion in the categorization of Nigeria as a country in sponsorship and support for internal terrorism, ethnic cleansing and genocide against the south eastern and core southern delta nationalities, probably culminating in a United Nations sanctioned referendum for determination of the sovereignty of the affected regions.
+No third option, window of opportunity, should enable, as a writer stated, draconian reptilians, reprieved murderers and violent religious extremists posing as military chiefs, presidents and heads of state, to escape justice from the bestiality of their crimes, directly and indirectly, against any of the human brotherhood upon our planet.